Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2023-05-20-alchemistry-figures.md

 **Lifetime unique users:** ~3k
 **Median time played (demo):** 6 minutes (Estimated life: 15 minutes)

-I spent 221 hours working on the game (developement, marketing, etc.), including 79.5 hours after release day.
-All of that was during my free time (gamedev isn't my main work yet).
+I spent 221 hours working on the game (development, marketing, etc.), including 79.5 hours after release day.
+All of that was during my free time (game dev isn't my main work yet).
 I have been able to release 4 patches, 3 major updates, and 5 regular ones e.g. Steam Deck support

 ![](/assets/img/2023-05-20_time_spent.webp)

 A final note about those graphs: you might notice I get more "activity" from ~nov.
 2022.
 That's because I'm trying out different ways to discount the game monthly to increase visibility (and it looks like it works !).

-Thanks for reading this small post, and as a reminder that you can get Alchemistry on Steam [Here](https://store.steampowered.com/app/1730540/Alchemistry/).
+Thanks for reading this small post, and as a reminder you can get Alchemistry on Steam [Here](https://store.steampowered.com/app/1730540/Alchemistry/).